-Table 17.52.020

-LAND USE PARKING REQUIREMENTS

-MINIMUM MAXIMUM

-Elementary/Middle School 1 per classroom (17 Min) 1 per classroom + 1 per administrative employee + 0.25 per seat in auditorium/assembly room/stadium (17+3+50=70 Max)

-Office 2.70 (18 Min) 3.33 (22 Max)
+LAND USE PARKING REQUIREMENTS MINIMUM MAXIMUM Elementary/Middle School 1 per classroom (17 Min) 1 per classroom + 1 per administrative employee + 0.25 per seat in auditorium/assembly room/stadium (17+3+50=70 Max) Office 2.70 (18 Min) 3.33 (23 Max) Total 35 93

-Total 35 92

-Response: The subject site currently contains an elementary school with 17 classrooms and 3 administrative staff and a gym which can accommodate 200 folding chairs.
-In addition, the annex structure is approximately 6,700 square feet and for the purposes of parking is being calculated for future office use.
-The subject site is currently constructed with 40 parking stalls, an additional 13 stalls fenced behind the northern portion of the building which are currently fenced, and 14 parallel on-street stalls which are also considered toward the minimum number of off-street parking stalls.
-In addition, two zero degree parking stalls are proposed along the drive aisle adjacent to the west side of the Annex and a slight reconfiguration of the parking stalls on the south side of the parking lot is proposed but would not change the number of stalls in this location.
-The proposal exceeds the 35 minimum parking stalls.
+Finding: Complies as Proposed.
+The subject site currently contains an elementary school with 17 classrooms and 3 administrative staff and a gym which can accommodate 200 folding chairs.
+In addition, the annex structure is approximately 6,850 square feet and for the purposes of parking is being calculated for future office use.
+The subject site is currently constructed with 40 parking stalls, an additional 13 stalls fenced behind the northern portion of the building which are currently fenced, and 22 parallel on-street stalls which are also considered toward the minimum number of off-street parking stalls.
+The proposal includes the removal of 2, two zero degree parking stalls and the installation of 2 sixty degree stalls as well as the installation of 2 zero degree stalls along the drive aisle adjacent to the west side of the Annex.
+The proposal results in a 42 stalls available onsite, 13 stalls unavailable (within a fenced location).
+The parking exceeds the 35 stall minimum without exceeding the maximum of 93 parking stalls.
 Future changes to the site will require alterations to the parking calculation.